DSH Diversion and Community Restoration Programs

 • Community Based Restoration -- A program through which felony IST defendants can receive competency restoration services in a community setting in lieu of an inpatient DSH setting.

-• Institutions for Mental Diseases (IMDs) /Sub-Acute Capacity - These are programs that provide acute psychiatric treatment to DSH patients to facilitate psychiatric stabilization via administration of medication to support placement in a mental health diversion or other outpatient treatment program.
+• Community Inpatient Facilities (CIFs) - These are programs that provide acute psychiatric treatment to DSH patients to facilitate psychiatric stabilization via administration of medication to support placement in a mental health diversion or other outpatient treatment program.

 Funding Opportunities